Sparse matrix linear models for structured high-throughput data: Results

 \subsection{\textit{E. coli} chemical genetic screen}

-A study by \cite{nichols2011phenotypic} aimed to examine the interaction effects between 3983 \textit{E. coli} mutant strains and 307 growth conditions.
+A study by \cite{nichols2011phenotypic} aimed to examine the interaction effects between 3,983 \textit{E. coli} mutant strains and 307 growth conditions.
 The mutant strains were taken from the Keio single-gene deletion library \citep{baba2006construction}; essential gene hypomorphs (C-terminally tandem-affinity tagged \citep{butland2008esga} or specific alleles); and a small RNA/small protein knockout library \citep{hobbs2010small}.
 Colony opacity was recorded for mutant strains grown in high density on agar plates.
 Six plate arrangements of mutants were used, with 1536 colonies grown per plate.
 In this context, a ``plate arrangement'' refers to the choice of mutants and exposures as well as their positioning in the 1536 wells.
 More than half of the growth conditions were antibiotic/antimicrobial treatments, but other types of conditions, such as temperature and pH, were included.
+For this data application, we specified a separate model for each of the six plate arrangements.
+In each case, $X$ was a design matrix encoding the growth conditions factor in the plate arrangement and $Z$ was a design matrix encoding the mutants as a factor.
+We included an intercept for the main effects in both the $X$ and $Z$ matrices.

 Auxotrophs are mutant strains that have lost the ability to synthesize a particular nutrient required for growth.
-Since they should experience little to no colony growth under specific conditions where the required nutrient is not present, we expect negative interactions between auxotrophic mutants and minimal media growth conditions.
-While using sparse estimates for this analysis may not be a good modeling choice because we expect many of the interactions be negative rather than zero, examining auxotrophs as controls is nevertheless useful, since the phenotype under particular conditions for a mutant strain is typically not known.
+Since they should experience little to no colony growth under specific conditions where the required nutrient is not present, we anticipate negative interactions between auxotrophic mutants and minimal media growth conditions.
+While using sparse estimates for this analysis may not be a good modeling choice because we expect many of the interactions to be negative rather than zero, examining auxotrophs as controls is nevertheless useful, since the phenotype under particular conditions for a mutant strain is typically not known.